 Limits on Interactions between Weakly Interacting Massive Particles and Nucleons Obtained with CsI(Tl) Crystal Detectors

-Scintillators can efficiently convert high-energy particles and radiation into light with a wavelength in or around the visible spectral regions, and they are widely used in nuclear medical imaging, industrial CT , and high-energy physics applications.
-Bismuth germanate (Bi4Ge3O12 or BGO) is a kind of excellent scintillator developed in 1975 and has been extensively studied because its interesting luminescent properties, like short decay time, photo, radioluminescence and the two-photon absorption property under the high-power laser at the wavelength of visible waveband..
-Its biggest advantages are high atomic number and density (7.138/ cm3), so it has a large absorption coefficient for both low energy and high energy rays, and high detection efficiency.
-Its emission spectrum ranges from 350nm-650nm, and its peak wavelength is around 480nm.
-In addition, it also has the advantages of good transparency, short luminescence decay time and no delifaction.
-However, its disadvantage is low luminous efficiency, only 14% of the luminous efficiency of NaI(Tl), which is generally used in high-energy industrial CT.
+Scintillation can effectively convert high-energy particles and radiation into light at wavelengths in or around the visible spectral region, which is widely used in nuclear medicine imaging, industrial CT and high-energy physics.
+Bismuth germanate (Bi4Ge3O12 or BGO) is an excellent scintillator developed in 1975.
+It has been widely studied because of its interesting luminescence properties, such as short attenuation time in visible band, illumination, radioluminescence and two-photon absorption under high power laser.
+Its biggest advantage is its high atomic number and density (7.138/cm3), so it has a large absorption coefficient for both low energy and high energy rays, and high detection efficiency.
+Its emission spectrum ranges from 350nm-650nm, and its peak wavelength is about 480nm.
+In addition, it also has the advantages of good transparency, short luminescence decay time, and not easy to mature.
+However, its disadvantage is that its luminescence efficiency is low, which is only 14% of that of NaI (Tl) commonly used in high-energy industrial CT.

-illustrates a detector consisting of three or more optically isolated BGO crystals attached to a single10 mm square photomultiplier tube, which provides a fast timing pulse for the group.
-Each crystal is also individually coupled to a position-sensitive photodiode that identifies the crystal that stopped the annihilation photon and determines the depth of interaction.
+A detector consisting of three or more optically isolated BGO crystals attached to a 10 mm square photomultiplier tube that provides a fast timing pulse to the group is shown.
+Each crystal is also individually coupled to a position-sensitive photodiode that identifies crystals that prevent the annihilation of photons and determines the depth of the interaction.

 Synthesis and characterization of BGO with diﬀerent chelating compounds by the polymeric precursor method, and their eﬀect on luminescence properties